khyathikomalan/khyathikomalan.github.io/_pages/cv.md

   * Currently working on computing S and T matrices of these categories, and associating Hopf Algebras

 * December 2024 - Ongoing: Categorifying Wild Fusion Categories
-  * Investing ways to study Wild Knot Theory using Fusion Categories
+  * Investigating ways to study Wild Knot Theory using Fusion Categories

 Selected Awards and Honors
 ======